 - Sociology B.S.

-An IUG provides an opportunity for academically strong students to complete a bachelor of arts or sciences in their preferred field and a master’s degree in Public Policy in approximately five years of study.
+An integrated undergraduate-graduate (IUG) degree provides an opportunity for academically strong students to complete a bachelor of arts or sciences in their preferred field and a master’s degree in Public Policy in approximately five years of study.

 How does the IUG prepare me for the job market?